-Life in Rome has been turned upside down by the coronavirus pandemic, with the Eternal City only starting to get back on its feet now after the world's longest nationwide lockdown.
+Life in Rome has been turned upside down by the coronavirus pandemic, with the Eternal City seeming almost deserted without its usual hordes of tourists.

-As Rome's devastated tourism industry begins to welcome the first trickle of tourists, we look at some of the things that make Rome unique, to remind those of you who can't wait to return and tempt those who have yet to be enchanted by a city whose charm is eternal.
+We look at some of the many things that make Rome unique, to remind those of you who can't wait to return and tempt those who have yet to be enchanted by a city whose charm is eternal.

 Museums in Rome

 Museums and Rome go hand in hand, with many of the world's greatest treasures housed in the Italian capital.
 There are of course the obvious venues such as the Capitoline Museums, Galleria Borghese and the Vatican Museums, however the city is full of other gems slightly off the tourist trail such as Palazzo Altemps and Palazzo Massimo alle Terme.

 Those of you who prefer modern art should check out the national modern art gallery, known as GNAM, or visit the cutting-edge MAXXI, Italy's museum of 21st-century art.
 The Chiostro del Bramante, a stunning venue hidden away near Piazza Navona, hosts hugely popular exhibitions, while the city is also full of contemporary art galleries.

 The hospitality sector in Rome has taken a heavy hit from the covid-19 crisis, with the city's bars and restaurants.
 Social distancing is paramount, which obviously favours larger establishments, and there is an emphasis on outdoor dining.
 What better city in which to dine al fresco, take your espresso in a sunlit piazza or enjoy a glass of wine.
 Rome offers a full spectrum of cuisine, from traditional Roman to international, as well as rooftop terraces, pubs, wine bars and cocktail bars.
 Not to mention pizza and gelato!